 The Strategy continues the trend in previous strategies to focus on where the evidence leads.
 It echoes key messages – learned from practice and research – that suicide is preventable, that it is everyone’s business and that collaborative working is key to successful suicide prevention.

 We want this Strategy to help support better outcomes for people who are suicidal and who come to services, to their families and carers, to those not in contact with services, and to continue to improve our knowledge of what works in this complex field.

 Future Suicide Prevention Action Plan

-In late October and early November 2017, a short series of pre-engagement events will take place to help inform the development of a new suicide prevention action plan.
-These events are to allow people who have lived experience of suicidal thoughts or of bereavement by suicide - and those who directly engage with those affected - the opportunity to contribute their views on what could be done better or differently to reduce suicide and the impact it has on people, families and communities in Scotland.
-More information about these events is available at the link below:
+In 2017 and early 2018, a short series of pre-engagement events took place to help inform the development of a new suicide prevention action plan.
+These events were to allow people who have lived experience of suicidal thoughts or of bereavement by suicide - and those who directly engage with those affected - the opportunity to contribute their views on what could be done better or differently to reduce suicide and the impact it has on people, families and communities in Scotland.

 Following consideration of issues emerging from these events, a draft suicide prevention action plan will be prepared and published for comment in Spring 2018; further engagement events will be arranged to support this too.
 It is anticipated that the finalised version of the action plan will be published in Summer 2018.